 It has become common practice to provide for an IVOA data model a list of UTYPEs.
-The Spectrum data model (see [10]) was the first to add explicit UTYPE-s for each of the attributes in its model and the Characterisation data model [15]has followed that example.
-We follow these examples by assigning UTYPE-s explicitly to all elements in the model.
+The Spectrum data model (see [11]) was the first to add explicit

-&lt;sup>19 See 5.3.3 for our position on the discussion that is still going on regarding UTYPEs.
+&lt;sup>12 See 5.3.3 for our position on the discussion that is still going on regarding UTYPEs.